FDA are investigating 127 cases of seizures or other neurological issues after people used e-cigarettes.

 “This is why FDA puts out these alerts, so doctors will question these more.
 If they didn’t put out this alert, no one would be talking about it, and another five years could go by before we actually make that connection,” said Chong.

-Taking on the e-cigarette industry has become a cornerstone of the FDA under outgoing Commissioner Gottlieb.
+Taking on the e-cigarette industry has become a cornerstone of former FDA Commissioner Gottlieb.
 Gottlieb famously referred to teen e-cigarette use as an American “epidemic.”

 In 2017, European researchers found that e-cigarettes could lead to stiffening of the arteries, a known effect of traditional cigarettes that can lead to increased risk of heart attack, stroke, and other cardiovascular complications.